1988 Summer Paralympics: Bidding process

 The ICC sent a questionnaire to gauge the cities' interest and preparedness for hosting such an event.
 Both candidates were given one year to respond.
 In the end, only Seoul returned with a completed document; Melbourne did not respond to the ICC.

-At the same time, a political movement in Australia to have Brisbane host the 1992 Summer Olympics and Paralympic events weakened the case for Melbourne to be a host city in 1988.

-A final choice would have to be made during the sixth meeting of ICC, scheduled for 14 June 1984 in New York City, and Seoul was selected to host the 1988 events.
+At the same time, an internal political movement in Australia to have Brisbane to bid to the 1992 Summer Olympics in which the possibility that the city could also host the 1992 Summer Paralympic Games was raised, practically nullified the move for Melbourne to bid for the event.
+A final choice would have to be made during the sixth meeting of ICC, scheduled for 14 June 1984 in New York City, and Seoul was acclaimed as the host of a unified Paralympics.
+The 1988 Olympic and Paralympic games were the first to be hosted in the same city since the 1964 Summer Paralympics.

-As the 1988 Olympic and Paralympic games were the first to be hosted in the same city, the Games in Seoul allowed a new generation of Paralympic athletes to compete in many of the well-designed and well-constructed facilities previously only used for the Olympic Games.
-The medal results have shown the importance of assistance from host countries.
+The proposal that the 1988 Summer Olympic and Paralympic Games could be held in the same city and using the same facilities, allowed a new generation and rising generation of Paralympic athletes to compete in many of the Olympic venues, something that was never held before.
+Starting in this edition, the host countries results have shown the importance of assistance of this athletes.